A named Graft from a directory

 regraft status --offline # skip the upstream checks entirely (no network)

-clean Matches what regraft last wrote
+clean Unchanged since regraft last wrote it

-missing Tracked file no longer on disk
+missing A tracked file is no longer on disk

 Run it in CI to catch drift before it compounds.

-regraft pull — the core
+regraft pull — update selected Grafts

 regraft resolve — close the loop